Destination Clauses – Japan got it all messed up

 Many of them have established trading divisions to sell the excess LNG off into other markets.
 Sometimes as far away as Europe.
 This activity is in itself a huge drain of resources to them.

 This is very expensive.
-Plus it puts a huge strain in their planning departments.
+Plus it puts a huge strain on their planning departments.
 Those Japanese terminals are not built for this kind of thing.

 The utility buyers cannot break the news on this to their suppliers without problems – they must save face.
-It’s much easier if they are able to pretend that it’s not them but the public authorities that want this.
-They are merely complying with what the regulator, government or whatever other authority asks them to.
+It’s much easier if they can pretend that it’s not them but the public authorities who want this.
+They are merely complying with what the regulator, government, or whatever other authority asks them to.
 This little stratagem allows the utilities to tell their suppliers that this is some sort of Force Majeure that they must comply with.
 Thus please let’s take out the Destination Clause.
 It lets them save face while saving a buck.
 And it also lets the sellers save face while they wrestle with their lenders.

 Suppliers are in oversupply pains anyhow.
-They fear even more LNG on the world market from a Japan that uses less of it.
+They fear even more LNG on the world market from Japan which uses less of it.
 Japan keeps the pressure on prices intact by their actions which is good for them as a buyer.

 Yes, I think that this time it’s serious.
 I also think that Japan uses this to apply pressure on suppliers not only to break the Destination Clause.
 They also want to lower price levels.
 Again, that can never be said in the open.
 This is much harder to acquiesce to by sellers as it threatens their economic models.